- 2021 Doctoral Convocation

 - Key details & timeline for graduates & hooding faculty

-Doctoral candidates and faculty hooders are asked to arrive in the Shepherd School main hallway at 1:00 p.m. in their regalia.
+In 2021 there will be no formal doctoral convocation.
+In a typical year, doctoral candidates and faculty hooders are asked to arrive in the Shepherd School main hallway at 1:00 p.m. in their regalia.
 Graduates and faculty will need to have a cap, gown and hood when you arrive for the ceremony.
 Marshals and staff will be available to assist you in preparation and with the marching order.
 Faculty hooders will march with and sit next to their first student to be hooded.

 - 1:00 p.m.
 Arrive at Alice Pratt Brown Hall.